 This can often be a sign of codependency.
 If you think that you might be in a codependent relationship, it’s important to seek help not just for your loved one, but yourself.

 If you broach the topic too often or too aggressively, threatening legal action or rehab, it is likely the addict or alcoholic in your life will begin to pull away and seek comfort in using.
-In fact, in a recent study by The Recovery Village, social stigma was the biggest barrier to treatment for those unwilling to seek treatment.
+Social stigma can be the biggest barrier to treatment for those unwilling to seek treatment.

 Before confronting the addict or alcoholic, think through what you want to say.
 This may mean planning an intervention.
 Come up with specific instances that demonstrate how their addiction has become detrimental to their life and the lives of those around them.
 Try to convey how their addiction has affected you specifically.
 Do not cast blame or negativity, but rather focus on why you why like to see your loved one lead a better, substance-free life.
 Express that while there is no easy cure for addiction, you are committed to helping in any way possible.

 Even if this is not the case immediately after confronting a loved one about their addiction, it’s important to express that your support is not going anywhere.
 They should know they have someone to turn to when they are ready to confront their problem and take action by seeking treatment and recovery.
 When someone is ready to undergo treatment, it is important that they have support and feel as if people care whether or not they recover.
 Knowing someone cares about their well-being may be a positive factor in their recovery.